 WHERE representative_id = 1;

-We will get the following error:
+We will get this error:

 UPDATE representative